Brantford 99ers

-The Brantford 99ers are a Junior A ice hockey team from Brantford, Ontario, Canada.
-They are a part of the Ontario Junior Hockey League.
+The Brantford 99ers were a Junior A ice hockey team in the Ontario Junior Hockey League based in Brantford, Ontario.
 The 99ers have previously been known as the Milton Icehawks, Milton Merchants, Milton Flyers, and Milton Steamers as Milton hosted junior hockey from 1966 to 2018.
 After purchasing the team, Darren DeDobbelaer of Brantford moved the club to that city for the start of the 2018-19 season, re-branding the team as the 99ers.
+In 2023, DeDobbelaer sold the team.
+The team relocated to King, Ontario and became the King Rebellion in the 2024–25 OJHL season.

 History

 The Icehawks were one of the most historical teams in the Ontario Junior Hockey League, having been formed in 1964 until the team was purchased and moved to Brantford for the 2018-19 season.
 The Icehawks (2003–2018) have previously been known as the Milton Flyers (1971-1983), Milton Steamers (1983-1986), and Milton Merchants (1966-1971, 1986-2003).

 Early years

 After serving in the Second World War as a RCAF wireless air gunner, David Brush returned to Milton and managed the Fred Armstrong Arena on Brown Street for two years, before Milton had artificial ice.
 His dedication to hockey included coaching at the minor league level and founding the town’s first Junior C club, the Milton Merchants, in 1964 as co-owner and president, which later became Jr. B and eventually Jr. A. For his efforts Brush was inducted into the Milton Sports Hall of Fame in 2018.

 In the 1970s, Vern Gooding owned the local team when they were known as the Milton Flyers.

 In 1974, three players including the team captain and top scorer left the team mid season over an imposed curfew dispute.
 Two of the three players had had tryouts with OHL clubs, and all three were club veterans.

 Grant Turner, Mark Grenier, Howie Scannell, and John Morgan owned the Milton Steamers in the early 1980s.
 Morgan sold his stake in the club to Turner, prompting Scannell to announce that he was preparing to sell his stake as well.
 On April 10, 1986, Turner, Grenier and Scannell sold the Steamers to Brad Grant who owned trucking company Sandstone Transport.